-- Last Updated: 2020-02-28
+- Last Updated: 2023-10-21

 Usually, it takes 1-3 days.
 Three days are recommended for the first time comer.
 The starting point is from Darchen, and you will stay the first night at Dirapuk Monastery.
 When you wake up in the morning, you can photograph the amazing sunrise.
 On the second day, you will stay overnight at Zutulpuk temple; you will get back to Darchen on the third day.

 There are two kora routes, the inner ring, and the outer ring.
 The inner route is around Nandi Parvat, which is located in the south of Mt.
 Kailash.
 The trek is not arranged for normal travelers because it is more strenuous and contains physically challenging for the devotees.
 It's said only those who have completed 13 laps of the outer route are qualified to take this route.
 The outside ring route is much longer, with a total length of 54 kilometers.
-It usually takes 1-3 days for hiking, 5-20 days for prostrating.
-Below are the suggested itineraries of the outer route.
+It usually takes 1-3 days for hiking, and 5-20 days for prostrating.
+Below are the suggested itineraries for the outer route.

-Day 1: Darchen - Dirapuk (4700m), Drive 5km, Trek 15km, Approx. 7~11hrs
+Day 1: Darchen - Dirapuk (4,700m), Drive 5km, Trek 15km, Approx. 7~11hrs

-Day 2: Dirapuk - Zutulpuk (4790m), Trek 22km, Approx. 11~14hrs
+Day 2: Dirapuk - Zutulpuk (4,790m), Trek 22km, Approx. 11~14hrs

 Today is the most challenging day of trekking.
-Starting from Dirapuk, you'll climb over four passes, including the highest Droma La pass at an altitude of 5630m.
+Starting from Dirapuk, you'll climb over four passes, including the highest Droma La pass at an altitude of 5,630m.
 This 6km section is the most difficult part of the whole journey, and the altitude continues to rise, which is a great challenge for physical strength.
 Rocky roads are the best on the way up the Droma La.
 You have to be careful with every step you take and the gravel can be slippery at any time, especially at such a high altitude area.
 The Tibetan people are also starting to walk more slowly.
 Only yaks keep normal since they have adapted to the high altitudes, leading you all the way.